zchyde/brooklinebooksmith.com/_drafts/g.md

 This series of short stories quietly reflects on the everyday.&nbsp; Bennett shines her literary light on seemingly ordinary things and the result is a pleasant meditation on solitude.&nbsp; *Pond*is a collection of musings – the conscious thoughts of an unnamed character.&nbsp; Each minute observance is an honest depiction of life in a secluded coastal Irish town.

-<br>"In solitude you don’t need to make an impression on the world, so the world has some opportunity to make an impression on you" – Cliare Louise-Bennett for the [Irish Times](http://www.irishtimes.com/culture/books/claire-louise-bennett-on-writing-pond-1.2226535\)
+> <br>"In solitude you don’t need to make an impression on the world, so the world has some opportunity to make an impression on you" – Cliare Louise-Bennett for the [Irish Times](http://www.irishtimes.com/culture/books/claire-louise-bennett-on-writing-pond-1.2226535\)

 ![](/uploads/versions/1-66---x----1149-1149x---.jpg)—————————-

 [Be Here Now](http://www.brooklinebooksmith-shop.com/book/9780517543054) by Ram Dass

-This classic mindfulness title follows one man's journey to enlightenment as he embraces the yogic path. *Be Here Now* asks questions about the spiritual nature of mankind and how one finds a way to happiness
+This classic mindfulness title follows one man's journey to enlightenment as he embraces the yogic path. *Be Here Now* asks questions about the spiritual nature of mankind and how one finds a way to happiness.&nbsp; The best way to find wholeness is to find the present moment -- pick up this book and find how simple it can be for you to be happy, too.